tablet on a desk during the day displaying Website Hosting Companies for Small Business

 2. Nameservers (DNS): The nameserver is useful for connecting specific URLs with the correct IP address of the site’s server.
 Many times the same company will provide both your registrar and DNS services, but you can choose to go with a different DNS if you want.
 Some common ones are Cloudflare, Google Public DNS, Quad9, and OpenDNS to name a few.

-3. Web hosting: The actual files that make up the website reside in a server maintained by your web hosting company.
-Again, this can be the same company as your registrar and DNS server, or you can use a different one for this part of the process.
+3. Web hosting: The website’s files reside on a server maintained by your web hosting company.
+Again, this company can be the same one as your registrar and DNS server, or you can use a different one for this part of the process.

 Types of Web Hosting for Small Businesses